Finiteness of CAT(0) group actions: Introduction

 \section{Introduction}

-We study the theory of convergence for groups $\Gamma$ acting geometrically (that is discretely, by isometries and with compact quotient) on CAT$(0)$-spaces $X$.
-The purpose is twofold: describing precisely the structure of equivariant Gromov-Hausdorff limits of sequences of geometric actions $\Gamma_n \curvearrowright X_n$ and of the corresponding {\em \textup{CAT}$(0)$-orbispaces}\footnote{We will use this term as a shortening for {\em quotient of a (proper, geodesically complete) \textup{CAT}$(0)$-space $X$ by a discrete, isometry group $\Gamma$}; when restricting our attention to groups $\Gamma$ acting {\em rigidly} on $X$ (i.e. such that every $g \in \Gamma$ acting as the identity on an open subset is trivial) then this is equivalent to the notion of {\em rigid, developable orbispace} as defined in \cite[Ch.11]{dlHG90} (with CAT$(0)$ universal covering in the sense of orbispaces).} $M_n = \Gamma_n \backslash X_n$, and deducing some finiteness and rigidity results.
-In our work, all CAT$(0)$-spaces $X$ are assumed to be proper and geodesically complete, which ensures many desirable geometric properties, such as the equality of topological dimension and Hausdorff dimension, the existence of a canonical measure $\mu_X$, etc. (see \cite{Kl99}, \cite{LN19} and Section \ref{sec-CAT} for fundamentals on CAT$(0)$-spaces).
-The following is one of the first results of this study:
+This is the first of two papers devoted to the theory of convergence for groups $\Gamma$ acting geometrically (that is discretely, by isometries and with compact quotient) on CAT$(0)$-spaces $X$.
+In this one, we will mainly focus on finiteness and splitting results.
+In our work, all CAT$(0)$-spaces $X$ are assumed to be {\em proper} and {\em geodesically complete}, which ensures many desirable geometric properties, such as the equality of topological dimension and Hausdorff dimension, the existence of a canonical measure $\mu_X$, etc. (see \cite{Kl99}, \cite{LN19} and Section \ref{sec-CAT} for fundamentals on CAT$(0)$-spaces).
+The following is the first main finding of this paper:

 \begin{theorem}[Finiteness] ${}$\\ Given $P_0,r_0,D_0 > 0$, there exist only finitely many groups $\Gamma$ acting discretely and nonsingularly by isometries on some proper, geodesically complete, $(P_0,r_0)$-packed, $\textup{CAT}(0)$-space with quotient of diameter at most $D_0$, up to isomorphism of abstract groups. \\ {\em (We stress the fact that, in the above theorem, the CAT$(0)$-spaces on which the groups $\Gamma$ are supposed to act are not fixed a-priori).} \end{theorem}